horizon-research/CamJ/tutorial/README.md

 one analog component might includes more than one analog structures. `1` in the second element of this tuple shows that only one 3T-APS inside this analog component.

+Additionally, we also need to define a column amplifier in the pixel array for pixel readout.
+Here, `col_amp` instance is a column amplifer component.
+Both the input and the output domain of column amplifier are `VOLTAGE`.

 ```
 pixel_array.add_component(pixel, (32, 32, 1))
+pixel_array.add_component(col_amp, (32, 1, 1))

 analog_arrays.append(pixel_array)

 return analog_arrays
 ```

-After we define the pxiel array and pixel component, we need to add this pixel component to the pixel array using `add_component` function.
-Next, we need to define the connection both inside the analog array and between different analog arrays.
+After we define pxiel array and pixel components, we need to add pixel components (both pixel and column amplifier) to the pixel array using `add_component` function.
+Next, we need to define the connection between different analog arrays.
 Here, we only have one analog array, so no need to define the connection across different analog arrays.

-Last, we add every analog array to a `analog_arrays` list and return to Camj simulator.
+Last, we add every analog array to a `analog_arrays` list and return to CamJ simulator.

 ### Digital Configuration